SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-06-get-on-with-it.md

 I have heard a lot of talk over the past few weeks about how:

-* "When you go for a job in the future, employers are going to ask you how you spent lockdown and you need to have a good answer that involves learning and personal development."
+* "When you go for a job in the future, employers are going to ask how you spent lockdown and you need to have a good answer that involves learning and personal development."

-* "You have more free time than you've ever had.
+* "You have more free time than ever before.
 You have no excuse not to learn that new skill/finish those projects/get fit..."

 Not everyone has more time on their hands now.
 Many folks with caring responsibilities are getting zero respite.
 Some are having to manage this alongside full-time jobs.
-To endeavour not to alienate anyone, I worded the event description carefully.
+To endeavour not to alienate people, I worded the event description carefully.

-We were also careful about the language we used during the events, which I elaborate on later.
+We were also careful about the language we used during the events, which I will elaborate on later.

 **2. Optional (but highly encouraged) switching-on of cameras and mics.**